lbologna/hbp-sp6-guidebook/source/online_usecases/trace_analysis/syn_events_fit_user_data/syn_events_fit_user_data.rst

 |

-4. If you are interested in looking at the code, click on “Click here to toggle on/off the source code” button
+4. If you are interested in the code, click on the “Click here to toggle on/off the source code” button

 .. container:: bsp-container-center